Matlab on Pegasus

 [username@pegasus ~]$ bsub -Is -q interactive -P projectID matlab -nodisplay

-This will bring up the MALAB command window:
+This will bring up the MATLAB command window:

 < M A T L A B (R) >